mpcq-network/mpcq-json-rpc-relay/tools/wagmi-example/README.md

 2. Run project `npm dev`

 ## Example
-Example of using Wagmi with Hedera covers
+Example of using Wagmi with MPCQ covers
 1. Sign in with wallet
 2. Check account balance
 3. Deploy contract from bytecode